 17q12 Duplication

-Below is a summary for 17q12 duplication syndrome observed in research publications.
+The information for this summary of 17q12 duplication syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 17q12 duplication syndrome happens when a person has an extra piece of chromosome 17, one of the body’s 46 chromosomes.
 Chromosomes are structures in our cells that house our genes.
 The extra piece can affect learning and how the body develops.